lambdadb/langchain-lambdadb/README.md

 Before using this integration, you need to:

-1. Create a collection in LambdaDB with proper vector and text indices
+1. Create a collection in LambdaDB with proper vector and text indexes
 2. Have your LambdaDB credentials ready

 ### Creating a Collection

-Create a collection in LambdaDB with the required indices:
+Create a collection in LambdaDB with the required indexes:

 ```python
 from lambdadb import LambdaDB, models